 Image: SAP Business One - Sales and Service Management

-The CRM functions of SAP Business One are labelled as “Sales Opportunities”, and can be found in the Sales Order section of the ERP software.
+The CRM functions of SAP Business One are labelled as “Sales Opportunities” and can be found in the Sales Order section of the ERP software.
 This helps your sales team:

 Image: SAP Business One Inventory and Purchasing Control

-SAP comes with robust stock control and purchasing tools designed to manage the complete order-to-pay cycle - including receipts, invoices, returns and payments.
+SAP’s modules come with robust stock control and purchasing tools designed to manage the complete order-to-pay cycle - including receipts, invoices, returns and payments.

 With these tools, you can: